Powerful DIY Disinfectant Spray | 3 Ingredients

 What are the ingredients and why are they so effective?

-When I make up a DIY recipe, I am all about knowing the WHY about the ingredients that goes in it.
-So, here is a little information about the 3 items that go into this spray.
+When I make a DIY recipe, I am all about understanding the WHY behind the ingredients.

 1-Isopropyl Alcohol